max-cmoa/browsersync-reload-browser-test/README.md

 # simple-starter-theme

   A starter theme to teach how abstractions and modular design can help making websites and maintenance easier.
-This project attempts to show how easy it is to use node, npm, sass (.scss), and gulp when developing a theme.
-Follow the steps in order to get started.
-If you don't have a developers environment, I would consider reading this <ins>[atom.io setup gist](https://gist.github.com/max-cmoa/a16bf224d1b6672bea030e7196d26a22)</ins>.
+This code repository attempts to show begineers how to use node, npm, sass using **.scss** syntax, and gulp when developing a theme.
+Follow the steps one by one.

   Always remember these words: **Make one change/save at a time, and reload your browser to see if your change worked**.

 # Starting

+If you don't have a developers environment, I would consider reading this <ins>[atom.io setup gist](https://gist.github.com/max-cmoa/a16bf224d1b6672bea030e7196d26a22)</ins>.

-Make sure you have installed <ins>[node](https://nodejs.org/en/download/)</ins>, <ins>[npm](https://docs.npmjs.com/cli/install)</ins> and <ins>[nvm](https://github.com/nvm-sh/nvm/blob/master/README.md)</ins>.
+Make sure you have installed <ins>[node js](https://nodejs.org/en/download/)</ins>, <ins>[node package manager aka npm](https://docs.npmjs.com/cli/install)</ins> and the <ins>[node version manager aka nvm](https://github.com/nvm-sh/nvm/blob/master/README.md)</ins>.

       $ cd to-this-directory
       $ npm install

-      If a npm package install fails, find the issue and you may need install <ins>[nvm](https://github.com/nvm-sh/nvm/blob/master/README.md)</ins>
+      If a npm install fails, please report the issue here.
+Sometimes packages require an older version of node js and installing <ins>[nvm](https://github.com/nvm-sh/nvm/blob/master/README.md)</ins> to use an older version of node to run npm install again maybe the solution.

       $ curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.35.1/install.sh | bash

-      See all gulp tasks.
+      gulp is used to take everything and process **build** the theme files for your WordPress website.
+To see all gulp tasks, type the following in a terminal and press [enter].
       $ gulp --tasks

-      To do a normal build without using browsersync.
+      To do a build without using browsersync.
       $ gulp

       To use browsersync to watch files and reload when changes are detected.
 Proxy will be either your localhost or your Local by Flywheel localhost.